A Note on Reflected BSDEs in Infinite Horizon with Stochastic Lipschitz Coefficients: Introduction

 The method applied to obtain existence of solutions to the infinite horizon RBSDEs considered in the novel paper~\cite{HamLepIH} relies on the approach to infinite horizon (non-reflected) BSDEs developed in \cite{Chen98} and assumes that the Lipschitz coefficients of the driver are deterministic and satisfy an integrability-condition.
 In particular, this implies that the dependence on $y$ and $z$ in the driver has to vanish as time tends to infinity.
 We aim to extend this result by establishing existence and uniqueness of solutions to the RBSDE

-under the assumption that the driver $f$ satisfies a growth condition in the $y$-variable expressed in the form of a deterministic integrable function (similar to the setting in \cite{HamLepIH} and \cite{Chen98}) but the $z$-variable is allowed to have a stochastic Lipschitz coefficient.
+under the assumption that the driver $f$ satisfies a Lipschitz condition specified in terms of stochastic processes.
 Our convention of defining infinite horizon bsdes in truncated form is inspired by the work on discrete time reflected backward stochastic difference equations (RBS$\Delta$Es) in~\cite{LondonPaper1} and allows us to consider situations where individual terms on the right hand side diverge as $T\to\infty$.

 Notable is also that, as opposed to the setting in for example~\cite{HamLepIH}, the terminal value is set to zero.
-Although this may appear restrictive it is a natural assumption for many applications, such as optimal control, where a reward at infinity (however large) gives little comfort at any finite time.
+Although this may appear restrictive it is a natural assumption for many applications, such as problems in optimal control that rarely contain a reward at infinity as a any such reward (however large) gives little comfort at a finite time.

 Moreover, we relate solutions to the above reflected BSDE to weak formulations of robust, non-Markovian optimal stopping problems where the aim is to maximize the reward functional

 over stopping times $\tau$ when simultaneously a minimization if performed over continuous controls $\alpha:=(\alpha_s)_{s\geq 0}$, taking values in a compact subset $A$ of $\R^d$ and $X^{\alpha}$ solves the functional SDE